IFTTT/ConnectSDK-iOS/readme.md

 ```
 We need access to the current view controller periodically to open instances of Safari for OAuth flows.

-**Justification**
-There's nothing stopping us from requiring that developers pass in the view controller instance on initialization however it would definitely be bad practice and it's easy to make memory management mistakes this way.
-They will have to implement the delegate anyway for getting the IFTTT user token and this part is so simple anyway.

-#### The IFTTT user token
+#### The IFTTT service user token
-Once the user completes a Connection, it is important to update the IFTTT user token used with your service.
+Once the user completes a Connection, it is important to update the IFTTT token used with your service.
+See `iftttServiceToken` above.
 ```
 func connectButtonController(_ connectButtonController: ConnectButtonController, didFinishActivationWithResult result: Result<Connection, ConnectButtonControllerError>) {
 	switch result {